1995 - Current

-I use personal response and experience as a starting point for design concepts in my work, sometimes as sketches, photographs or a combination of source materials.
-I play with these in the computer to explore compositional possibilities and use a printout of my roughly captured concept as a basis for developing the image.
+I use personal response and experience as a starting point in my work, sometimes as sketches, as photographs or a combination of source materials.
+I play with these to explore compositional possibilities and work from a roughly captured concept as a basis for developing the image.

-Fabric is stretched and pinned ready for airbrushing.
-I use an acrylic pigment and ‘paint’ the image with a combination of a free-moving airbrushing style and a variety of stencil controls.
+In my art textiles work fabric was stretched and pinned ready for airbrushing.
+I used an acrylic pigment and ‘painted’ the image with a combination of a free-moving airbrushing style and a variety of stencil controls.

-When colour application is finished the pigment is ‘set’ through heat and evaporation.
-The dyed image is layered with a backing cloth and a filling layer of wool.
-These layers are trimmed and edges finished ready for fixing to front and back rollers of my stitching frame.
-Stitching follows a strategy to add line, movement and emphasis to the composition.
+When colour had been applied, the pigment was ‘set’ through heat and evaporation.
+The dyed image was layered with a backing cloth and a filling layer of wool, trimmed and edges finished ready for fixing to the front and back rollers of my stitching frame.